phrazzld/misty-step/README.md

 - Prettier for code formatting
 - Husky for pre-commit hooks
 - lint-staged for running linters on staged files
+- GitHub Actions CI for automated quality checks

+## Continuous Integration

+A GitHub Actions workflow runs automatically on all pull requests and pushes to main branch.
+The CI pipeline performs the following checks:

+1. Linting with ESLint
+2. Type checking with TypeScript
+3. Running tests with Vitest
+4. Checking test coverage thresholds
+5. Security auditing with pnpm audit
+6. Building the application

+All checks must pass for pull requests to be merged.
+See the workflow configuration in `.github/workflows/ci.yml`.

 ## Commands